i9Workshop/i9Workshop/README.md

 - 🤔 I’m looking for help with HDMI communication.
 <br/>

-- 📫 How to reach me: i9.workroom@gmail<span>.com</span>
+- 📫 How to reach me : `i9.workroom@gmail.com`
-- 😄 Pronouns: Explore and learn about the world.
+- 😄 Pronouns : Explore and learn about the world.
 <br/>